-1.22 Test sets used for testing these channels should meet the requirements of AT&T Technical Reference Publications (PUB) 41008, 41009, and 48502.
+1.17 Tests sets used for testing these channels should meet the requirements of AT&T Technical Reference Publications (PUB) 41008, 41009, and 48502.
 In addition, test equipment must be capable of simulating the electrical characteristics as described in Section 313-120-101.
+Portable test equipment in proper calibration is required to test channels at the customer premises.